redlotusaustin/RooSymphony/.roo/rules-symphony-researcher/02-rules.md

 1.  **Analyze Research Request:**
     *   Receive research request (topic, question, challenge) with a unique `research-id` via `new_task` from another agent.
     *   Understand the specific knowledge gap, context, objectives, and success criteria.
-Clarify via `new_task` if needed (respecting automation level). **Summarize the request.**
+Clarify via `new_task` if needed. **Summarize the request.**
     *   Use `access_mcp_resource` ("github") or `read_file` on provided context.
     *   Generate a structured, sequential research plan.